Genetics Population Genetics Genetic Epidemiology Biostatistics Evolution Homepage

 Denominator: The bottom number in a fraction.

 Differential Equations: Equations containing one or more derivatives (rate of change).
 As such these equations represent the relationships between the rates of change of continuously varying quantities.
 The solution contains constant terms (constant of integration) that are not present in the original differential equation.
 Two general types of differential equations are ordinary differential equations (ODE) and partial differential equations (PDE).
 When the function involved in the equation depends upon only a single variable, the differential equation is an ODE.
 If the function depends on several independent variables (so that its derivatives are partial derivatives) then the differential equation is a PDE.
-See Internet Resources for Differential Equations.
+See Internet Resources for Differential Equations; S.O.S Mathematics Review: Differential Equations.

 Diameter: A straight line that passes from side to side thorough the centre of a circle.